Progressive Conservative Party of Canada: Merger

-Clark realized that as long as the centre-right vote was divided, there was no chance of dislodging the Liberals.
-However, he wanted a merger on his terms.
+Clark realized that as long as the centre-right vote was divided, there was no chance of dislodging the Liberals, but he wanted a merger on his own terms.
 He got his chance in 2001, when several dissident Alliance MPs, the most prominent one being Alliance deputy leader and party matriarch Deborah Grey, left the Alliance caucus.
 The dissidents felt that Alliance leader Stockwell Day hadn't learned from mistakes made in the last election.
 While some of them rejoined the Alliance later, seven of them, led by Chuck Strahl of British Columbia and including Grey, refused and formed the Democratic Representative Caucus.
 The DRC quickly entered a coalition with the Progressive Conservatives, which lasted until 2002 when Stephen Harper ousted Day as Alliance leader.
 Harper wanted a closer union with the PCs, but Clark turned the offer down, and all but two of the DRC members rejoined the Alliance.
 One of the two, Inky Mark, eventually joined the PCs.
 Two by-election victories later in 2002 increased the PC caucus to 15 members and fourth place in the Commons.
-However, Clark was unable to gain any ground in Ontario and resigned on August 6, 2002.
+Clark, however, was unable to gain any ground in Ontario, and resigned on August 6, 2002.

 On May 31, 2003, Peter MacKay won the party leadership after securing the endorsement of controversial fellow leadership candidate David Orchard, an outspoken opponent of free trade who wanted to return the party to its traditional economic nationalist roots.
 Orchard's endorsement of MacKay was predicated on four bullet points laid out in the Orchard-MacKay agreement, one of which expressly forbade the merger of the PC Party of Canada with the Canadian Alliance.
 After only a few months as party leader though, MacKay reneged on his promise and proceeded to negotiate a merger with the Alliance, which he announced had occurred on October 15, 2003.
 The two parties, it seemed, united to form a new party called the Conservative Party of Canada.
 The union was ratified on December 5 and 6 in a process conducted by each of the parties, and the new Conservative Party was formally registered on December 7.
 The merger prompted Clark to remark, "Some equate it to a death in the family.
 I regard it rather as a death of the family."
 On March 20, 2004, former Alliance leader Harper was elected leader of the new party and appointed MacKay as his deputy.